PV-Lab/2s986_class/Week11/Color_Mixing_Example/README.md

 You might need to install C++ editor or compilers if the error prompts during installation.

-### Please pay attentions to the data structure described below when reading the example code.
+### Please pay attentions to what is described below when reading the example code.

 You only need to write code to define 4 things